Taking pictures of individual people is often the mainstay of general PR and editorial work. But there is a right way and a wrong way to do it.

 If you haven’t got an external flashgun turn your flash off by pressing the button with the small lightning symbol on your camera until you get the symbol that looks like a lightning with a line through it.

-You can buy commercial reflectors, like the ones from Lastolite, or you can make your own from a large piece of cardboard covered in aluminum foil.
+You can buy commercial reflectors or you can make your own from a large piece of cardboard covered in aluminum foil.
 The secret is to get it quite close to your subject’s face, but not so close that it appears in the shot.
-At a push, you can use a large sheet of white paper or a white bin liner—try it it works!
+At a push, you can use a large sheet of white paper or a white bin liner—try it, it works!
 Please note you must use a tripod; the shutter speed will be quite slow and you will probably get camera shake if you don’t.

 Don’t place the subject’s head in the middle of the frame.
 Make sure you use the whole frame and position their head toward the top.